Women in Armenia

 Women in Armenia have had equal rights, including the right to vote, since the establishment of the First Republic of Armenia.
 On June 21 and 23, 1919, the first direct parliamentary elections were held in Armenia under universal suffrage - every person over the age of 20 had the right to vote regardless of gender, ethnicity or religious beliefs.
 The 80-seat legislature, charged with setting the foundation for an Armenian state, contained three women deputies: Katarine Zalyan-Manukyan, Perchuhi Partizpanyan-Barseghyan and Varvara Sahakyan.

 The constitution of the current Republic of Armenia was adopted in 1991 and officially guarantees gender equality.
 This has enabled women to actively participate in all spheres of Armenian life.
 Armenian women have attained prominence in entertainment, politics and other fields.

 Work and business

+In 2022, Armenia ranked 1st worldwide for having the highest percentage of women as percentage of the workforce (52.76%).

 According to the 2018 Grant Thornton International business survey, the proportion of senior roles held by women in Armenia went slightly up from 31% to 32%.
-However no improvement was recorded among the surveyed Armenian businesses in diversity in management positions: 17% having no women in senior roles (10% in 2017)".
+However, no improvement was recorded among the surveyed Armenian businesses in diversity in management positions: 17% having no women in senior roles (10% in 2017)".

 Based on 2021 data provided by Georgetown Institute for Women, Peace and Security, among countries in Central and Eastern Europe, Armenia’s performance on women’s financial inclusion in business has been at 40.9%, compared to the minimum score in the region assigned to Azerbaijan (27.7%) and the maximum score in Estonia (98.4%).

 Based on a report by the United Nations, there were 24 female mayors and community leaders in Armenia in 2011; a further 50 women held lower-level administrative positions.